Bečmen: Population

 Bečmen is statistically classified as a rural settlement (village), and it had a steady population growth in the past century, except for the immediate period after World War II, due to the immigration of the German population.
 According to the latest Serbian census of population, Bečmen had a population of 3,785.

 Major ethnic groups by the 2002 census were the Serbs (3,214 or 94.28%), Romani (60 or 1.76%), Montenegrins (21 or 0.61%) and Macedonians (19 or 0.55%).

 Ključ

 A hamlet of Bečmen, named after the shape of the settlement (Serbian ključ, the key).

 Tourism

-Bečmenska Bara
+Bečmen Pond

-Bečmenska Bara (Bečmen Pond) is a complex of three fish pond lakes directly adjacent to the central part of the village.
+Bečmen Pond (Bečmenska bara) or Bečmen Lake (Bečmensko jezero) is a complex of three fish pond lakes directly adjacent to the central part of the village.
 Total length of the lakes is 5.5 km.
 They are rich in carp, Prussian carp, pike, zander, grass carp, silver carp and catfish.
 Apart from fishing, the water skiing is organized.
+International competition has been held annually since 2013.
 The pond is one of four small lakes interconnected by the channeled Galovica stream, and all also serve as fish ponds.
 In 2022, two marinas were built on the pond.
 Swans live in the lake.